 The so-called electric bass, or bass guitar, is a standard size solid body guitar with four strings tuned the same as the large acoustical double bass, or bass viola.
-In much modern writing, the electric bass has virtually taken the place of the acoustic bass; however, it is not unusual to find acoustic and solid body bass guitars intermixed.
+The electric bass has virtually taken the place of the acoustic bass; however, it is not unusual to find acoustic and solid body bass guitars intermixed.

-Figure 5a shows the top view of an acoustical guitar with several micing options.
+Figure 4a shows the top view of an acoustical guitar with several micing options.
 The X-Y pair will give a strongly centered stereo image, while the A-B pair will give an added degree of stereo spread with less image specificity.
 Combining the two micing approaches is not recommended; it complicates the recording process for the slight increase in flexibility it offers.

-What can be combined are the stereo microphone outputs with a direct output from the guitar's pickup, or from the direct output of the amplifier, as shown in Figure 5b and 5c.
+What can be combined are the stereo microphone outputs with a direct output from the guitar's pickup, or from the direct output of the amplifier, as shown in Figure 4b and 4c.
 This may be panned into the center for a more solid image.
 Alternatively, some engineers prefer to use a microphone for one of the stereo channels and the output of the amplifier for the other stereo channel.

-The stereo guitar tracks that you are laying down in the studio may be equalized and processed later in postproduction, do not be concerned with proximity effect at this point.
-It can easily be EQ'd as needed later.
+A stereo guitar track that you are laying down in the studio may be equalized and processed later in postproduction.
+Do not be concerned with proximity effect at this point.
+These tracks can easily be EQ'd as needed later.
 Get as natural a high end as you can.
 Some players and instruments are quite "mellow" sounding, and large diameter cardioids may brighten things up a bit.
 Otherwise, small diameter condenser cardioids will generally work better.